 were no stranger to me.

-My Sentinel 400TV.
+My Sentinel 400-TV.

-I acquired this set around 2002 having
+I acquired this set in October 2003, having

 bought it off eBay.
 I got it cheap as the seller had listed it in the wrong

-category and thus few people saw it.
+category, and thus few people saw it.
 The title was also misspelt which

 prevented it being found in the search.
 To add to my luck, although I only